 Off Campus Events

 There are SO many things to do in the area it is hard to list them all.
 So we won`t even try.
 Here are some of IUJers` favorites.
-Watch the bulletin board across from the OSS and closest to the entrance of the study lounge for more events.
+Watch the bulletin board across from the OSS for timely info.
 Below, listed by term and season are events and ideas for places to go and see in that season.

 For more information on seasons, see the Niigata Prefecture page http://www.pref.niigata.lg.jp/en (in English) or for even better information on sight-seeing, festivals and events, see this page http://enjoyniigata.com/english/ (most of the info in Japanese).